-Figma's official engineering blog says architecture and system design interviews use collaborative whiteboarding because Figma wants to understand how candidates think and work with others. interview loops vary by role and level, but front end candidates should prepare for:
+Figma's official engineering blog says architecture and system design interviews use collaborative whiteboarding because Figma wants to understand how candidates think and work with others.
+Interview loops vary by role and level, but front end candidates should prepare for:

 Use Figma terminology naturally: files, pages, frames, sections, components, instances, layers, vectors, text nodes, comments, branches, plugins, and widgets.
-You do not need to sound like a designer, but you should understand the product well enough that examples feel grounded.
+You do not need to sound like a designer, but you should understand the product well enough that examples feel real.

 Figma's coding questions often look like small pieces of a design editor.
 You might need to update a layer tree, preserve z-order, split or merge styled text ranges, sort objects into reading order, or implement undo/redo after a series of operations.
+One recent report described a TypeScript class for managing document properties with apply, undo, and batching.
+Another report described a general histogram-style algorithm, so do not skip DSA entirely.

 State the invariants before coding: stable object IDs, no parent cycles, deterministic ordering, preserved text styles, and redo invalidation after a new operation.
 Write small examples while coding and adapt the implementation as requirements change.